Find Affordable College Courses

 Alcorn State, MS

-With a ranking of #9, Alcorn State University did quite well on this year’s best value schools for human development and family studies students working on their bachelor’s degree.
-Located in the remote area of Alcorn State, Alcorn State is a public college with a small student population.
+Alcorn State University did quite well in this year’s ranking of the best places for human development and family studies students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the rural area of Alcorn State, Alcorn State is a public college with a small student population.

 #10